kwurst/grading-scripts/README.md

 Planned Workflow:

-A. Pull all from remote repositories
+1. Pull all from remote repositories

-B. For each student:
+2. For each student:

 	1. Switch to student's branch
 	2. Convert program files to a single PDF (convert and append)
 	3. Put PDF in grading folder (grading/student/assignment/file.pdf)

-C. Grade PDFs on iPad
+3. Grade PDFs on iPad

-D. For each student:
+4. For each student:

 	1. Switch to student'sbranch
 	2. Copy PDF to correct folder (assignment/file.pdf)
 	3. Copy assignment solution to correct folder

-E. Push all to remote repositories
+5. Push all to remote repositories